 Feedback is given to students as a marked comment on a designated page in the students' portfolios.
+This is a separate document from their NEA and can be found on One Note.

 Religious Studies

 Students at KS4 will receive regular feedback from staff in a variety of forms, including: